How It Works

 When and how do I order native plants?

-- When planting with herbaceous plants and groundcovers, buying in multiples (i.e. 3 - 5 of the same plant) is preferred by insects and wildlife.
+- Buy in Multiples: When planting with herbaceous plants and groundcovers, buying in multiples (i.e. 3 - 5 of the same plant) is preferred by insects and wildlife.
 Continuous areas of the same plant provide better foraging and other habitat opportunities.
 Plus it usually looks better from a design perspective!

-- Ordering will go live at 8am on the "opening day".
+- Buy Early for the Best Selection: Ordering will go live at 9am on the "opening day".
 Please note, when we publish the “order live” website, it may take a few minutes for the changes to integrate.
 Reload the page if you’re not seeing options to buy.

-- There is a $30 minimum order.
-This is especially important during COVID when we are obligated to cap the size of our sales, while still wanting our non-profit partners to earn a meaningful give-back.
+- Order Minimum: There is a $30 minimum order.
+This is important because we have a limited number of pickup slots available per sale, and this allows us to make sure we are able to give our non-profit partners a meaningful give-back.
 If this presents a hardship for you, please let us know!

 - Want to CHANGE or ADD to your order after it's been placed?
 Please email email@example.com rather than placing a second order.
 Placing a second order will require you to select a new check-out date/time, which causes confusion down the road when you have two pick-up dates/times.